864 Comments

 Bruce,

 I get it.
 The truth is the issue.
 Unfortunately that is not the dynamic of these discussions.
 We would be better off with controlled use of DDT in light of the good it could do in some environments.
 The Silent Spring mentality did some harm and good all the same.
 Note there is natural flouridation in our water here in Oregon at or above these levels.
-Do you advocate for paying for its removal?
-That would be spendy.
+Removing that would be spendy.

 Thanks for pointing to this.
 I'm more than open to being wrong.
 That is what Science is.
 Nothing is certain.
 Nothing.